basho/rfc/erlang_errors/README.md

 	{ok, _Params} = hipster(Arko, Bob2).
 ```

-By resticting the inputs to the module as tightly as possible, and then force-matching structures everywhere any errors can be made, if not clean, then certainly cleaner.
+By restricting the inputs to the module as tightly as possible, and then force-matching structures everywhere any errors can be made, if not clean, then certainly cleaner.

 Erlang error handling is always the same:
 * log the error